ryanmoolala/PriceTrack/README.md

 # PriceTrack

 Description:
 PriceTrack is a web application designed to provide real-time data on stock prices.
-It ensures users have the most up-to-date information on their favorite stocks.
+It ensures users have the most up-to-date information on their favourite stocks.

 This project was done purely to experiment WebSockets & Web scraping, mainly because I did not get to with [DJ Lite](https://github.com/ryanmoolala/DJ-Lite)